uzobola/ecommerce_terraform_deployment/README.md

 Note 1: What is this doing?
 How does this all translate to terraform being able provision infrastructure?

-Note 2: MAKE SURE THAT YOUR main.tf HAS VARIABLES FOR `aws_access_key` AND `aws_secret_key`!
-THERE SHOULD BE NO VALUE TO THOSE VARIABLES IN ANY OF THE FILES!
+Note 2: MAKE SURE THAT YOUR main.tf HAS VARIABLES DECLARED FOR `aws_access_key` AND `aws_secret_key`!
+THERE SHOULD BE NO VALUE TO THESE VARIABLES IN ANY OF THE FILES!

 Note 3: You can do this with the RDS password as well.
-The "terraform plan" command will need to be modified to accomodate any variable that was set but has no value.
+The "terraform plan" command will need to be modified to accomodate any variable that was declared but has no value.

 5. Run the Jenkins Pipeline to create and deploy the infrastructure and application!